-Moderate to high frequencies of resistance were found in Basque region, low values were detected in Galicia and no resistance was detected in Cataluna.
+Moderate frequencies of resistance were found in Basque and Galicia region, low values were detected in Leon.

-Slovenia

-Moderate to high frequencies of resistance were found in samples from Slovenia.

 Portugal

-Very low values of CAA resistance were detected in Portugal.
+Low values of CAA resistance were detected in Portugal.
 The majority of samples was fully sensitive.

+Greece

-Greece No resistance was detected in Greece
+No resistance was detected in Greece.

-Czech Republic

-Sensitivity monitoring showed low frequencies of CAA resistance.

-Slovenia

-Samples from Slovenia contained moderate to high values of CAA resistance.

-Slovakia and Romania

-Monitoring from samples from Slovakia and Romania showed low frequency of CAA resistance.

-Hungary and Bulgaria

-All samples tested from these two countries were fully sensitive.

-Field performance

-In spite of the high disease pressure in 2016, field performance of registered products was good when applied in spray programmes using timely preventive applications, according to the FRAC recommendations.
+Slovenia Samples from Slovenia contained low frequency values of CAA resistance.
+Hungary Samples from Hungary contained low to moderate frequency values of CAA resistance.
+Czech Republic No monitoring data were presented for 2017.
+In 2016 sensitivity monitoring showed low frequencies of CAA resistance.
+Slovakia and Romania No monitoring data were presented for 2017.
+In 2016 sensitivity monitoring showed low frequency of CAA resistance in both countries.
+Bulgaria No monitoring data were presented for 2017.
+In 2016 sensitivity monitoring showed no CAA resistance.
+Field performance Field performance of registered products was good when applied in spray programmes using timely preventive applications, according to the FRAC recommendations.
 2.2.
-Phytophthora infestans - Late blight of potatoes

-Disease incidence

-In 2016, disease pressure was high in the main potato growing areas of Europe.

-Monitoring results

-(ADAMA, Belchim, KI Chemicals and Syngenta)

-Sensitivity monitoring programs in 2016 did not detect less sensitive strains of Phytophthora infestans in potato in Europe (Belgium, Czech Republic, Denmark, France, Germany, Greece, Hungary, Netherlands, Portugal, Romania, Slovenia, Spain, Sweden, Switzerland, UK) and China (Hebei, Inner Mongolia).
+Phytophthora infestans - Late blight of potatoes Disease incidence In 2017, disease pressure was low in potatoes in the main growing areas of Europe.
+Monitoring results (BASF, Belchim, KI Chemicals and Syngenta) Sensitivity monitoring programs in 2017 did not detect less sensitive strains of Phytophthora infestans in potatoes and tomatoes in Europe (Belgium, Czech Republic, Denmark, France, Germany, Greece, Hungary, Italy, Latvia, Netherlands, Poland, Portugal, Romania, Slovakia, Spain, Switzerland, UK) and in 2016 in China (Hebei, Inner Mongolia).
 These studies document that populations of Phytophthora infestans are fully sensitive to CAA fungicides and confirm the observations of previous years.

-Field performance

-In spite of the high disease pressure early in the 2016 season, field performance of registered products was good when applied in spray programmes using timely preventive applications.
+Field performance Field performance of registered products in potatoes and tomatoes was good when applied in spray programmes using timely preventive applications.
 2.3.
-Pseudoperonospora cubensis - Downy mildew of cucurbits

-Sensitivity monitoring programs in 2015 were carried out in Europe.
+Pseudoperonospora cubensis - Downy mildew of cucurbits Sensitivity monitoring programs in 2015 were carried out in Europe.
 No resistance has been detected in France, Italy and Poland.
 A case of CAA resistance was observed in Spain.
-Monitoring studies for 2016 are still ongoing

-2.4 Bremia lactucae - Downy mildew of lettuce

-(Syngenta, BASF)

-Sensitivity studies were done with samples from 2013-2015 from France, Italy, Germany and Spain.
+2.4 Bremia lactucae - Downy mildew of lettuce (Syngenta, BASF) Sensitivity studies were done with samples from 2013-2015 from France, Italy, Germany and Spain.
 All samples tested were sensitive.

-In 2016, genetic analysis of the cesA3 gene showed that all samples from Spain and Germany did not contain any known mutation potentially causing CAA resistance and were therefore classified as sensitive.
+In 2016, genetic analysis of the cesA3 gene showed that all samples from Spain, Germany and UK did not contain any known mutation potentially causing CAA resistance and were therefore classified as sensitive.
+Monitoring studies for 2017 are still ongoing.

-2.5 Peronospora destructor - Downy mildew of onions

-(BASF)

-Genetic analysis of the cesA3 gene showed that all samples from Germany did not contain any known mutation potentially causing CAA resistance and were therefore classified as sensitive.

-3. Use Recommendations

-3.1.
-Plasmopara viticola - Grape downy mildew

-Plasmopara viticola is classified by FRAC as a high risk pathogen.
+2.5 Peronospora destructor - Downy mildew of onions (BASF) Genetic analysis of the cesA3 gene in 2016 showed that all samples from Germany did not contain any known mutation potentially causing CAA resistance and were therefore classified as sensitive.
+3. Use Recommendations 3.1.
+Plasmopara viticola - Grape downy mildew Plasmopara viticola is classified by FRAC as a high-risk pathogen.
 Long-term experience with CAA fungicides demonstrates that the resistance risk of Plasmopara viticola to this fungicide group is moderate and can be managed through appropriate use strategies.
+Use Recommendations: